Skip to main content

 Challenges of scalability

 One of the most common ways to approach this goal is to leverage Layer 2 (L2) solutions (i.e. rollups) to solve this problem.
-Typical monolithic blockchains (ex: Layer 1 chains like the Solana L1) have a single validator set that is in charge of managing every part of the platform, but rollups as a technology allows separating part of the execution to a different set of parties (typically called sequencers)
+Typical monolithic blockchains (ex: Layer 1 chains like the Solana L1) have a single validator set that is in charge of managing every part of the platform, but rollups as a technology allow separating part of the execution to a different set of parties (typically called sequencers)

 In fact, there are multiple frameworks made precisely for this such as OP Stack and Arbitrum Orbit, so taking this approach is relatively accessible even to developers without deep web3 experience.
-However, these stacks were not developer for games - rather, they were designed for financial use-cases.
+However, these stacks were not developed for games - rather, they were designed for financial use-cases.

-Why doesn't using a rollup stack optimize for financial use-cases not work well for gaming?
+Why doesn't using a rollup stack optimize for financial use-cases work well for gaming?
 Let's explore some of the implications:

 1. Harder user onboarding: for a user to start using your application, they now typically have to bridge funds over to your game's rollup, interact with your game, then return any funds to the underlying chain when they're done.
-For a financial use-case, users may be willing to go through the trouble (since they're interacting with the platform with the intent to make money), but such is not often the case for gaming (especially if the user is not a crypto-native).
+For a financial use-case, users may be willing to go through the trouble (since they're interacting with the platform with the intent to make money), but such is often not the case for gaming (especially if the user is not a crypto-native).

 2. Loss of composability: by building your game on a separate layer, you lose composition with applications on the underlying L1.
 This means your game loses access to NFT marketplaces, decentralized exchanges (DEXs), oracles and all other applications you may want to compose with.
 Some teams go as far as spending a lot of business-development or engineering effort porting applications to their game-specific rollup, but this is usually a massive distraction (their core business was to build a game, not to try and establish a whole new blockchain ecosystem).
 This is different from financial use-cases where building a financial stack is typically the goal.